icetee/remote-ftp/README.md

 This package use the [ignore](https://www.npmjs.com/package/ignore) npm package.
 Which covers the operation of fully [gitignore](https://git-scm.com/docs/gitignore).

+## How use multiproject mode?

+It is a very alpha / beta version.
+For the time being, only 1 project is supported at one time.

 ## I'd like to support this project

 Help us bring this project to the moon!
 Atom's rocket needs to get somewhere, right?